 Rather than “taking the ball back” in the conversation right when someone reaches the end of a thought, encourage them to elaborate.

-When you engage someone in this way, and give them room to expand on a topic they care about, you can see their whole expression change.
-People light up when they get the chance to connect with someone on a topic that matters to them.
+When you engage someone in this way and give them room to expand on a topic they care about, you can see their whole expression change.
+People light up when they connect with someone on a topic that matters to them.
 It is a delightful feeling that, frankly, most of us don’t get to feel nearly enough!

-This is another strategy great listeners use for breaking the “waiting for your turn to speak” pattern.
+This strategy is another way great listeners break the “waiting for your turn to speak” pattern.

-Simply put, not every molecule of air within a conversation needs to be filled.
-And conversations are usually more fulfilling when there is a bit of breathing room in between thoughts.
+Not every molecule of air in a conversation must be full of words.
+Talks are usually more engaging and fulfilling when breathing room exists between thoughts.

-Remember the core minimalist principle that sometimes free space is more valuable than anything you can fill it with.
+Remember the core minimalist principle that sometimes free space is more valuable than anything you can put into it.

-When you allow yourself or someone else to reach the end of a thought, and don’t immediately jump in with the next thing, it gives both of you some space to think, to process what has already been said, and speak more thoughtfully to one another.
+When you allow yourself or someone else to reach the end of a thought and don’t immediately jump in with the next thing, it gives both of you some space to think, process what has already gone between you, and speak more thoughtfully to one another.

-This is especially the case when speaking with introverts or people with certain types of anxiety.
-They may have something to say, but need a moment to decide how to say it.
+This case is apparent when speaking with introverts or people with certain types of anxiety.
+They may have something to say but need a moment to decide how to say it.
 A brief pause from you may feel like a gift to them, an invitation to share their insight.

 Learn to love that free space for its own sake.

-Okay, pay close attention here, because this one is a killer.
+Okay, pay close attention for a moment because this one is a killer.

-You know that telephone game, where someone whispers something in your ear, and you whisper whatever you think you heard in the next person’s ear, and after a chain of just a few people, the phrase becomes completely unrecognizable from what it originally was?
+You know that telephone game?
+The one where someone whispers something in your ear, and you whisper what you think you heard in the next person’s ear, and so on?
+Usually, after a chain of just a few people, the phrase becomes unrecognizable from what it originally was.

 Try this.
 From time to time in conversation, repeat back what you think the other person said, in your own words, before responding.
-Don’t reply, just repeat.
+Don’t reply; just repeat.
 As often as not, the other person will want to correct you somewhat, or at least clarify.
-This is okay, that’s the point.
+That is okay; in fact, it’s the point.
 That is the technique working.

-A great deal of miscommunication can be prevented by making sure you understand what you are responding to, before you actually respond.
+You can prevent a great deal of miscommunication by making sure you understand what you heard before responding to it.

 Great listeners understand the importance of clarifying.
 They use it to defuse tension, show respect, and improve their relationships.

-5. They Think About the Type of Response They Give
+Think About the Type of Response You Give

-When you do finally respond in conversation, it is critical to consider how you respond.
-Try to understand where the other person is coming from.
-The good news is if you’re already using some of the other strategies on this list, this should come pretty easily.
+When you do respond in conversation, it is critical to consider how you respond.
+First, try to understand where the person is coming from.
+The good news is that if you’re already using some of the other strategies on this list, this should go naturally.

-Clearly, not all conversations are the same.
-If you can read the context to better understand what someone is looking for, you will be able to act in a way that makes them feel heard and builds your connection with them.
+Not all conversations are the same.
+If you can read the context to understand better what someone is looking for, you will be able to act in a way that makes them feel heard and builds your connection with them.

-For an example that will be familiar to most: sometimes, a person is coming to you for advice.
-Usually, they aren’t.
+Here’s an example most of us will recognize: sometimes, a person is coming to you for advice.
+But, usually, they aren’t.

-Your opinions and responses will always be your own, but things will go much smoother when you are able to match the way you’re responding with the type of conversation the other person is trying to have with you.
+Your opinions and responses will always be your own, but things will go much smoother when you can match the way you’re responding with the type of conversation the other person is trying to have with you.